numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 In this document we explain the rationale behind the performance assessment within the COCO platform.
 The simple but central idea is that we advocate *quantitative* performance measures as opposed to simple rankings of algorithm performances.
 From there on follows that our performance measures and displays are based on the runtime or run-length to reach a target function value.

-We then either display average run-length through the `Average Running Time`_ (aRT) measure or distribution of run-length through `Empirical Cumulative Distribution Functions`_ (ECDF).
+We then either display average run-length through the `Average Running Time`_ (ART) measure or distribution of run-length through `Empirical Cumulative Distribution Functions`_ (ECDF).

 When displaying the distribution of run-length, we consider the aggregation of run-length over subclasses of problems.